COMP590-PET/TapDanceImpl/README.md

 ### Resources folder

-There are some files in [resources/](resources) that you may have to generate yourself.
+There are some files in [resources/](resources) that you will have to generate yourself.

 #### mitmproxy-ca-cert.pem